 Eleanor Roosevelt, former First Lady of the USA

 There are countless situations when we need to or want to talk about our or others’ experience(s).
-This post is going to teach you useful vocabulary for such situations, and also help you brush op on appropriate grammar.
+This post is going to teach you useful vocabulary for such situations, and also help you brush up on appropriate grammar.
 (When do we say “experience” and when is the plural form “experiences” used?
 The post with the answer is here.)

-Imagine yourself at a job interview.
+Imagine yourself in a job interview.
 Naturally, the interviewer will ask you about your work experience at some point.
 Remember that if you want to focus on something that started in the past and is not finished yet, you need to use the Present Perfect (e.g. I’ve always been involved in education) or the Present Perfect Continuous (e.g. I’ve been working for my current company for 5 years.
 (I still do)).

 If an event or a situation has no connection with the present, use the Past Simple (e.g. I worked for the company for 5 years.
 (I don’t do it anymore)).